- Associate Professor

 CRCA Summer Fellowships for Undergraduate Research and Creative Activity enable students to participate in mentored research and/or creative activity that is not supported by other sources of funding.
 Students are encouraged to identify a faculty or staff mentor to assist with preparing and submitting an application.
 Fellowships will include a stipend for the student for either part-time or full-time work for either six weeks, during the Summer I or Summer II session, or for twelve weeks, during both the Summer I and II sessions.
 In addition, students will be awarded a maximum of $500 for supplies and materials to conduct their research and/or creative activity.

-Through generous financial support from the Office of Sponsored Programs, every individual at Rhode Island College is eligible for FREE Individual Membership through our Enhanced Institutional Membership.
-To join, visit this website.
+Through generous financial support from the Office of Sponsored Programs, every individual at Rhode Island College is eligible for free Individual CUR Membership through our Enhanced Institutional Membership.

 - Discounts on CUR consulting services